JudicialCouncilOfCalifornia/trialcourt/docs/drupal_caching.md

   1. CDN & Varnish dominate cache expiry
     - With IPC disabled, Drupal doesn’t store full page responses.
     - CDN and Varnish serve cached pages until `Cache-Control: max-age` expires.
-    - Even if Drupal calculates per-entity max-age (e.g., via cache metadata), this does not bubble up to override the global `Cache-Control: max-age` set on the full response when Big Pipe is enabled.
+    - Even if Drupal calculates per-entity max-age (e.g., via cache metadata), this does not bubble up to override the global `Cache-Control: max-age` set on the full response.
   2. Dynamic Page Cache still useful
      - DPC ensures render arrays (fragments) are cached and reused inside Drupal.
      - However, CDN and Varnish will not see those fragment TTLs — they only respect the outer page response headers.
   3. Big Pipe interactions
      - Big Pipe breaks pages into placeholders and streams them in later.
-     - This improves perceived performance for users but forces Drupal to send a single, consistent max-age for the whole response.
+     - This improves perceived performance for users but Drupal sends a single, consistent max-age for the whole response.
-     - Node-specific max-age (set in preprocess or cache metadata) does not bubble up to influence CDN/varnish TTL when Big Pipe is active.
+     - Node-specific max-age (set in preprocess or cache metadata) does not bubble up to influence CDN/varnish TTL.

 ## Practical Limitation